 This slow cooker peanut butter oatmeal is a perfect overnight breakfast recipe that is warm and delicious!
 It can be pulled together in less than 10 minutes – then you just set it and forget it for 8 hours.
 This recipe is easy, naturally vegan, and gluten-free.

 One of my requirements for a successful slow cooker recipe is that it can take at least 7 to 8 hours.
 Slow cooker recipes that are for 3 to 4 hours on low are not really helpful to me, outside of the weekend.
-I'm not looking to come home at 5 pm and then start a four-hour slow cooker recipe.
-But, if I can throw something in overnight or for the whole time I'm at work then it really is time-saving for me.
+If I can throw something in overnight then it really is time-saving for me.

-I also really wanted to make this oatmeal with realistic ingredients that you probably already have on hand - for me those are almond milk, steel cut oats, apples, and peanut butter.
+This oatmeal is made with common ingredients that you probably already have on hand – like almond milk, steel-cut oats, apples, and peanut butter.
 It’s a lot more fun if you can throw a bunch of toppings on as well – fresh fruit works great, as do chopped nuts and dried fruit.

 - 1 1/2 cups almond milk